kadena-io/pact/docs/en/pact-reference.md

 - [constant](#defconst) values
 - [models](pact-properties.html)

-When an interface is declared, all constant definitions from other modules are resolved.

 Interfaces represent an abstract api that a [module](#module) may implement by issuing an `implements` statement within the module declaration.
+Interfaces may import definitions from other modules by issuing a [use](#use) declaration, which may be used to construct new constant definitions, or make use of types defined in the imported module.
 Unlike Modules, Interface versioning is not supported.
 However, modules may implement multiple interfaces.

-Interface names must be globally unique.
+Interface names must be unique within a namespace.

 #### Table Creation {#tablecreation}